 A federal bill introduced by a New York Congressman towards the end of last year set out to clear up some of the potential issues regarding tribal sports betting, but the National Indian Gaming Commission failed to respond to calls for clarification at the time.

 Another potential source of confusion lies in the bill’s language concerning betting on college sports, saying it “does not include wagering on sporting events that is prohibited by the National Collegiate Athletic Association (NCAA).”

-The NCAA doesn’t have the legal authority to bar any operators from taking bets on its sports events, so it’s unclear whether the sponsors are out to ban wagering on such popular local franchises as Arizona State and University of Arizona.
+The NCAA doesn’t have the legal authority to bar any operators from taking bets on its sports events, so it’s unclear whether the sponsors are out to ban wagering on such popular local franchises as Arizona State and the University of Arizona.

-No mobile betting the major flaw
+No mobile betting is the major flaw

 The Grand Canyon State has 24 tribal gaming properties operated by 16 of its 22 recognized Native American tribes.